 For EAPN, it’s really clear the COVID-19 crisis affects everyone.
 However, it hits the poorest and the most vulnerable the hardest.
 EAPN has therefore shared its concerns and recommendations in both a statement adressed to the EPSCO Council and a letter addressed to EU Commissioner for Jobs and Social Rights, Nicolas Schmit.
+EAPN has also written a detailed report on the impact of COVID-19 on people experiencing poverty and social exclusion.
+In addition our members created their 2020 poverty watches, with a specific focus on the impact of the virus.

 We urged for urgent, coordinated action taken by EU and Member States to adequately protect and support the poor, the sick and highly vulnerable groups!
 EAPN and its members are concerned by the spreading of the Corona virus (COVID-19) across Europe and in particular about its social and economic consequences on people at risk of poverty and social exclusion and their families, but also highly vulnerable groups.
 With this statement we call on all governments to coordinate their activities within their countries and across the EU to fight the further spreading of the virus in order to protect the health and life of our citizens.
 This should be done with high attention for the situation and additional needs of poor(er) people and their families, but also for more vulnerable groups in view of their economic, social and health situations, in a spirit of solidarity and working towards the common good.